Sarah D. McKay: Florida Southern College

-McKay was the first female on the Board of Trustees at Florida Southern College and served since 1996.
+McKay was one of the first women to serve on the Board of Trustees at Florida Southern College and served since 1996.
 Her appointments include Board Secretary and membership on the Trusteeship and Executive Committees.
 She was elected Chairperson in 2003, and she played a crucial role in completing their strategic plan.
 She was honored with a 2005 honorary doctorate of public service.
 She also endowed the Dr. Sarah D. and L. Kirk McKay Jr. Endowed Chair for American History, Government, and Civics. presently held by Professor Bruce Anderson, teacher and columnist for Lakeland Ledger newspaper.

 Archive

-McKay's gift enabled the construction of the McKay Archive Center on campus.
+McKay's gift enabled the construction of the McKay Archives Center on campus.
 The Sarah D. and L. Kirk McKay, Jr. Archives Center was opened during February 2009.
 It is a repository to preserve history and collect, organize, preserve, and describe the records and institutional history of the school.
 Also housed are the historic documents of the Lawton Chiles Center for Florida History, the Florida Citrus Archives and the Florida Conference of the United Methodist Church.